Local symmetry rank bound for positive intermediate Ricci curvatures: Introduction

-It was shown that the \hyperref[maxsymrankconj]{Maximal Symmetry Rank Conjecture} holds for $4\leq n\leq 6$ by Galaz-Garc\'ia and Searle in \cite{maxsymrankconj}, it holds for $7\leq n\leq 9$ by Escher and Searle in \cite{eschersearle}, and also Part (\ref{conjbound}) holds for $10\leq n\leq 12$ in \cite{eschersearle}.
-Furthermore, the \hyperref[maxsymrankconj]{Maximal Symmetry Rank Conjecture} has been confirmed in all dimensions for torus actions that are \textit{isotropy-maximal} in \cite{eschersearle}.
-With the assumption of non-negative curvature replaced with \textit{rational ellipticity}, Part (\ref{conjbound}) has been established in all dimensions along with a rational homotopy theoretic version of Part (\ref{diffeoclass}) by Galaz-Garc\'ia, Kerin, and Radeschi in \cite{toruselliptic}.
-This result is relevant to the conjecture above because the Bott Conjecture claims that any non-negatively curved manifold is rationally elliptic.
+Galaz-Garc\'ia and Searle show in \cite{maxsymrankconj} that Conjecture \ref{conj:maxsymrank} holds for $4\leq n\leq 6$.
+Escher and Searle extend this result to dimensions $7\leq n\leq 9$ in \cite{eschersearle}.
+Furthermore, they show that Part (\ref{conjbound}) holds for $10\leq n\leq 12$, and they confirm Conjecture \ref{conj:maxsymrank} in all dimensions for torus actions that are \textit{``isotropy-maximal.''} With the assumption of non-negative curvature replaced with \textit{``rational ellipticity,''} Part (\ref{conjbound}) was established in all dimensions by Galaz-Garc\'ia, Kerin, and Radeschi in \cite{toruselliptic}.
+Furthermore, they prove that Part (\ref{diffeoclass}) holds with ``equivariantly diffeomorphic'' replaced by ``rationally homotopy equivalent.''
+Their result is relevant to Conjecture \ref{conj:maxsymrank} because the Bott Conjecture claims that any non-negatively curved manifold is rationally elliptic.